Acceptable Use Policy

 Auditing of Access

-Northumbria Police reserves the right to record and monitor the use of Force communication systems in order to ensure the highest standards of professionalism and integrity alongside the prevention, investigation and detection of criminal offences.
+Northumbria Police will record and monitor the use of all Force communication systems in order to ensure the highest standards of professionalism and integrity alongside the prevention, investigation and detection of criminal offences.

 Northumbria Police recognises that the sharing of information is key to assisting operational policing.